reyesren/ecommerce-api/README.md

 - Express.js
 - mongoDB

-This application was testing using:
+This application was tested using:
 - chai
 - mocha
 - supertest